schusto/flux-/README.md

 # flux++
-Home Assistant custome component to let coloured lights folow the day's and circadian rythm
+Home Assistant custom component to let coloured lights folow the day's and circadian rythm

 This is heavily based on the original Flux component in Homeassistant: https://home-assistant.io/components/switch.flux/

-Improvements:
+## Improvements:
   - Lights that have their color changed manually will not be updated
-  - New service force_update to have all lights in the Flux++ switch which are turned on participate in the future updates again
+  - New service 'force_update' to have all lights in the Flux++ switch which are turned on participate in the future updates again
   - New functionality to listen for newly turned on slights that are part of the Flux++ switch.
 Newly turned on lights will be updated to the flux color and participate in future updates
   - New conf parameter init_on_turn_on to define if newly turned on lights shall participate and be reset to the flux color or not
-  - It is now possible to call the force_update service specifying one or more entity_ids of the lights that should be updated.
+  - It is now possible to call the 'force_update' service specifying one or more entity_ids of the lights that should be updated.
     If no entities are given, all lights in the flux switch will be updated

-Installation:
+## Installation:
   To install flux++
-   - create a folder custom_components\switch under your Home Assistant config dir
+   - create a folder 'custom_components\switch' under your Home Assistant config dir
-   - download and copy the file flux++.py int this directory
+   - download and copy the file 'flux++.py' into this directory
-   - add the definition on which switches to include in the flux automatic updates with the following section in configuration.yaml
+   - add the definition on which switches to include in the flux automatic updates with the following section in 'configuration.yaml'

-Configuration variables:
+## Configuration variables:

 - lights (Required) array: List of light entities.
 - name (Optional): The name to use when displaying this switch.